Zephyruskk/vodsplicer/README.md

 pip install oauth2client
 ```

-4. (Optional) If you want to use the YouTube API aspect of this process, find the `client_secrets.json` file in the base directory of this project.
+4. (Optional) If you want to use the YouTube API aspect of this process, find the `client_secrets.json` file in the `user_info` directory of this project.
 It should look something like this
 ```json
 "client_id": "[[INSERT CLIENT ID HERE]]", "client_secret": "[[INSERT CLIENT SECRET HERE]]",